The foam makeover begins.

 Notes on foam processes.

 Recycled, bonded foam feels mushy with a similar firmness to the original CS foam.
-It's a good material - but the process it requires is slow
+It's a good material - but it's a time intensive process.

 Adhesives are first sprayed into the cavities.
 These need to dry and then become sticky - unlike most glues you might be used to in your daily life.